PinoNoir/cds-design-tokens/README.md

 This project is a potential setup of [Style Dictionary](https://github.com/amzn/style-dictionary) for generating design tokens for the *Cadence Design System*.

 **Notice**: *This code has been customized to work for all of Stretto's brands (AW, BCC, CP, TSC, TW) and platforms (Web), which can be exteded upon in the future.
-To view other customizations visit [API methods](https://amzn.github.io/style-dictionary/#/api).*
+To view other Style Dictionary customizations visit [API methods](https://amzn.github.io/style-dictionary/#/api).*

 ## Initial setup
 Install the project dependencies via the CLI command: